Pybounce/spiky_situation/README2.md

   - Effects so many things including game architecture and stage editor
 - Get singleplayer working before doing multiplayer

+#### Stage Data

+- Directory style
+- Any levels under "custom" should be found on the workshop under workshop/playertag/levelname
+- Chapters just consist of pointers to levels, some are premade for you but you can make your own.

 #### ToDo

 - Stage data layout